corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 A simple port forward to Kafka is not sufficient as this only forwards traffic to the bootstrap server.
 The redirection from the bootstrap to a Kafka broker fails unless you are on the same subnet as the Kafka broker’s advertised listener name.
 Additionally, if SSL is enabled for your Kafka deployment, you cannot access it at a different host name from those covered by the certificate.

 This guide cannot describe how to create a connection to any arbitrary Kafka deployment.
 It is up to the upgrader to ensure this is possible from their host.
 The examples in the guide use local host DNS mapping to connect to a cluster.
-The host is configured so that a known advertised listener name maps to an IP address by manipulating the local hosts file.
+The host is configured so that a known advertised listener name maps to an IP address by manipulating the local host's file.
 However, this might not be appropriate for your deployment.
 For example, the automated pipelines at R3 use a pod from within the Corda cluster to perform Kafka upgrade steps.
 Configuring such a pod, if it is required, is the responsibility of the Corda Operator.

 You can test Kafka access using off-the-shelf Kafka tools.
 For example, if you can list Kafka topics using a command similar to this, you have the required access from your host: